YanikKumar93/IP-Project-/Source_Code .md

         Column_input = Input(Column_input,[1,2,3,4,5,6,7,8,9,10])
         Column=List_columns[Column_input]
         if Maths_func_input == 1:
-            print("The sum of the values of ",Column," is :") print(Main_Table[Column].sum())
+            print("The sum of the values of ",Column," is :\n") print(Main_Table[Column].sum())
         elif Maths_func_input == 2:
-            print("The average of the values of ",Column," is :") print(Main_Table[Column].mean())
+            print("The average of the values of ",Column," is :\n") print(Main_Table[Column].mean())
         elif Maths_func_input == 3 :
-            print("The maximum of the values of ",Column," is :") print(Main_Table[Column].max())
+            print("The maximum of the values of ",Column," is :\n") print(Main_Table[Column].max())
         elif Maths_func_input == 4:
-            print("The minimum of the values of ",Column," is :") print(Main_Table[Column].min())
+            print("The minimum of the values of ",Column," is :\n") print(Main_Table[Column].min())
         elif Maths_func_input == 5:
-            print("The Median of the values of ",Column," is :") print(Main_Table[Column].median())
+            print("The Median of the values of ",Column," is :\n") print(Main_Table[Column].median())
         elif Maths_func_input == 6:
-            print("The Mode of the values of ",Column," is :") print(Main_Table[Column].mode())
+            print("The Mode of the values of ",Column," is :\n") print(Main_Table[Column].mode())
         else:
-            print("Please enter a valid choice")
+            print("Please enter a valid choice\n")
     elif command_1 == 4:
         location_input = input("Please enter the location for which you want to search for a college : ") location_input_new = location_input.upper()